himiDias/ProgressManager/README.md

 Application which can be used to store data about how well the user is doing at uni.

+Developed in **Python** using MVC architecture using **PyQt5** for UI and **MariaDB** for storing persistant storage with **SQL**.

 # Features

+All grades are calculated bottom-top unless manually overriden.

+I.e the grade of a module is automatically calculated using the grades achieved in the assessments and their weights.

+The grade of a year is automatically calculated using the grades achieved from the modules and credits of each module.

 <img src="/assets/readme/login_screen.png" alt="Login Screen">